Vectrex Very Dead Repair

 Put the dog bone back on in the horizontal position.

 Now the tricky bit.
 Orient the black cap to align with the metal tabs.
-As stated the grey connector is sprung off center and must be moved to the center as the cap is put on.
-Angle the black cap onto the central grey peg on the connector and slide the black cap into position.
-You will feel the sprung resistance moving the grey connector to the center.
+As stated the grey metal connector is sprung off center and its peg must be inserted in the hole in the beige plastic above at an angle and as you close the cap move it to the center.
+With black cap closed on the metal housing you will feel the sprung resistance when turning the volume shaft and this moves the grey inside connector to the on off position.
 The cap should align with the tabs ready to clamp.

 Before claimping the tabs back firmly hold the black cap on while turning the switch to on.
 Check that the switch clicks while doing so.
 You can also check continuity at this point but you must make sure to firmly hold the cap in place.
 Once verified continuity then move the clamps in place.
+Turn the volume shaft clockwise to turn on.
+A click will be heard.
 If no click is heard then remove the cap and reseat the grey plastic connector and try again.

-The switch is now repaired and as recommended its best to leave it on and just use the plug socket to switch the unit on and off.
+With the switch repaired its best to leave it on and just use the mains plug socket to switch the unit on and off.
+Its ok to use the volume just don’t turn it off as the grey connector may come out of position and need reseating.
 The transformer actually remains powered even when the the switch is in the off position so never a good idea to leave the power on at the plug with a Vectrex.

-One of the wires came off while fixing the power switch so I decided to make a connector to easily disconnect and connect these wires
+One of the wires came off while fixing the power switch and the others looked brittle and ready to break off so I decided to make a connector to easily disconnect and connect these wires

 Removed the wires and cleaned up the holes